bert2020-dev/awesome-periodic-table/README.md

 - **No persistence of anything except search history.** Temperature, selection, and comparison state reset on reload; only your query history survives (via localStorage, falling back to a cookie, falling back to memory-only for the session if both are blocked — e.g. some browsers restrict storage on `file://` pages).
 - **Superlatives and comparisons trust the bundled data.** A handful of properties for synthetic, extremely short-lived superheavy elements (thermal/electrical conductivity, density) are theoretical/predicted values, not measurements — this is noted in the data but easy to miss if you're skimming.
 - **No mobile-specific input handling beyond responsive CSS.** Mouse-mode right-click and hold-to-clear gestures both work with touch equivalents, but haven't been tested across every mobile browser.
 - **Not a substitute for a reference textbook.** It's a fast way to explore and cross-filter the periodic table, not a citable source for exact physical constants.
+Meant for educational purposes.

 ## Project structure